Mice. They can get anywhere!

 Can I use anything other than steel wool for mice control?

 Using steel wool for mouse control is an excellent idea!
-There are a few things that you can do with steel wool to stop mice, and we have given you 5 of them in this post.
+There are a few things that you can do with steel wool to stop mice, and we have given you 5 of the best in this post.

 There are many different mouse control measures you can take to stop mice from getting into your home.
 Some work very effectively, such as steel wool and caulking compound.